AnthonyByansi/AnthonyByansi/README.md

 - 🌱 A passionate UX designer
 -  🌱 web developer and web3 enthusiastic
 - 💞️ I’m looking to collaborate on python, software and web development
-- 📫 How to reach me https://www.linkedin.com/in/byansi-anthony-7a027222a
+- 📫 How to reach me on linkkedIn https://www.linkedin.com/in/byansi-anthony-7a027222a
+- 📫 How to reach me on twitter ✅ @byansi_anthony

 <!---
 AnthonyByansi/AnthonyByansi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.